4 Reasons to Take The Great Kindness Challenge

 Improving School Climate Across the Country; Uniting Children Around the Globe

 In today’s classroom, it’s absolutely vital that we take the time to recognize, evaluate, and address our students’ social-emotional health and their interpersonal relationships.
 Educators are responsible for so much: meeting standards, working towards curriculum content mastery, ensuring college and career readiness — the list goes on.
 But all of that academic preparation is truly meaningless unless we can teach our young people to not only cooperate and collaborate with others for the sake of productivity, but also to have a deep, experience-based immersion in the practice of empathy, compassion, perspective-taking, and kindness.
 By providing students with the tools, perspectives, and ideological frameworks to engage in truly empathetic and passionate daily practices, we are empowering them to establish influential and meaningful relationships throughout the rest of their lives.

-There’s something you can do right now to build up your students’ sense of self-worth and social-emotional skills: sign up for the The Great Kindness Challenge.
+There’s something you can do right now to build up your students’ sense of self-worth and social and emotional skills: sign up for the The Great Kindness Challenge.
 A free, powerful, week-long program, the Great Kindness Challenge is a PreK-12 initiative that positively transforms school culture through kindness.
 When a school signs up, they are provided with tools that enable them to dedicate one week to kindness.
 Armed with a motivating and exciting “checklist” of random acts of kindness, students and educators can participate in the movement by checking off as many items on that list as they can in the span of a week, and transforming their school climate to a safe space for all students.
 The program is spreading kindness at an impressive scale: in 2017, over 10 million students, 15 thousand schools, and 90 countries committed 500 million acts of kindness.

 Check out our full introductory webinar, hosted live on October 4: